prakashjayy/medium_blogs/Transfer_Learning/Load_new_Images_and_access_required_layer.md

  How to do machine leaning after getten the features?
  1) Now since we get the features of each image in numpy array format.
       - Flatten it and create a dataframe

  2) Apply multi-class SVM or XGBoost or Neural Networks of your choice.

  3) Do hyperparameter tuning and select the best params (Check NeuPy for NN )

- I will write another post on my findings